 The offset pattern can also be known as Running Bond or Runner Pattern and is the next easiest tile pattern to lay.
 It is similar to laying bricks, simply lay the first row of tiles and then instead of laying the second row directly inline with the first, offset the second row so the corner of the tile sits at the centre-point of the one above.

 The harlequin pattern is simply a grid but set on a diagonal.
 It is created by placing the tiles at a 45° angel to the wall.
 Square tiles are almost exclusively used to create this layout pattern as well as, the most common colour scheme is black and white to recreate the classic checkerboard look.
 However, one single tile colour works just as well.
 The harlequin layout helps make a room seem larger than it is by giving an illusion of greater space.
-This pattern also helps pull focus to a room, which has unconventional shapes.
+This pattern also helps to pull focus to a room with unconventional shapes.

 Herringbone Tile Pattern